Every Yahoo Account That Existed In Mid-2013 Was Likely Hacked

 Credit card and bank account data was not taken in the breach, according to the company's investigation.

-Yahoo learned that the already-vast breach had ballooned thanks to new intelligence "obtained" in recent weeks, after Verizon closed its deal to buy Yahoo.
-Verizon has folded together the tech giant and previously-purchased AOL under the umbrella brand Oath.
+Yahoo learned that the already-vast breach had ballooned thanks to new intelligence "obtained" recently, after Verizon closed its deal to buy Yahoo.
+Verizon has folded together the tech giant and previously purchased AOL under the umbrella brand Oath.

 Oath spokesman Charles Stewart did not elaborate on how the information was obtained, but said the new intelligence led to a new investigation by the company's security team, completed less than a week ago.